GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 The safest, and the most accurate, way to determine the `id` for a PWA is to check the value calculated by Chrome.

-1. Using Chrome 96 or higher (currently available as Chrome Canary), open the **Manifest** pane of the **Application** panel in DevTools.
+1. Using Chrome 96 or higher, open the
+   **Manifest** pane of the **Application** panel in DevTools.
 1. Hover your mouse over the `(!)` icon next to the **App Id** property.
 The `(!)` tooltip icon will only appear when the `id` is **not** specified in